 Cold laser therapy devices can promote tissue regeneration, wound healing and muscle recovery; reduce inflammation and relieve pain; and stimulate the growth of new blood vessels.
 LLLT is used in injury rehabilitation – and specifically for joint damage – due to its anti-inflammatory and pain relief properties.

-LLLT is thought to work when the light an LLLT device emits passes through the skin into the body, where it stimulates the energy and respiration centers of cells – mitochondria – resulting in greater cell energy, communication, nutrition, growth and life.
+LLLT (low laser light therapy) is thought to work when the light an LLLT device emits passes through the skin into the body, where it stimulates the energy and respiration centers of cells – mitochondria – resulting in greater cell energy, communication, nutrition, growth and life.

 LLLT is used to reduce inflammation, the most common cause of musculoskeletal pain.
 Research has shown that it reduces the cells and enzymes responsible for causing inflammation and increases antioxidant and anti-inflammatory enzymes.

-3. Is there any formal training required to operate this particular cold laser?
+Is there any formal training required to operate this particular cold laser?

 This LLLT is a class 3B laser.
 It does not require formal training as a class 4 laser does.
 There are, however, instructional articles and videos online.

-6. How long are treatment sessions, how frequently must they be done and for how long?
+How long are treatment sessions, how frequently must they be done and for how long?

 For instance, we had a client who was treating a large pectoral wound on an equine.
 She used this unit once a day, for 15 minutes each, for 14 days, at full strength.
 It is usually left in one spot for 60 to 90 seconds at a time.
 Click to read blog post on laser treatment of large pectoral wound.

 Additionally, for use on equines for Acupressure we recommend the book: Equine Acupressure, A Working Manual

-7. Is this a true 3B laser?
+Is this a true 3B cold laser therapy device?